Alcudia, Majorca, Balearic Islands

 Thanks to its romantic setting and Renaissance art, Florence is an ideal destination for couples.
 Escape to the heart of Tuscany on an unforgettable trip for two.
 From the Uffizi to the Casa di Dante, you’ll have no shortage of galleries and museums to visit.
 Take a romantic walk through the Vasari Corridor to the Palazzo Pitti, before heading over to the famous Arno River, and across the Ponte Vecchio bridge.
 The picturesque Piazza Santa Croce is the perfect place to stop for an Italian coffee, and take in the views of the busy town square.
 If you fancy a change of scene from the city, why not take a trip to the Giardino delle Rose?
 It’s set near San Niccolo, and home to all kinds of plants and flowers, as well as a Japanese garden.

 Holidays to Italy, and to Florence in particular, are all about culture.
-The Italian Renaissance is alive in this vibrant city, and you’ll have plenty of history to explore throughout your stay.
+The Renaissance is alive in this vibrant, artistic, city, and you’ll have plenty of history to explore throughout your stay.
 Visiting the famous Uffizi Gallery should be right at the top of your to-do list.
-It’s one of the most popular attractions in Italy, and with paintings such as Boticelli’s ‘The Birth of Venus’ and Caravaggio’s ‘Medusa’ on display, it’s easy to see why.
-The Galleria dell'Accademia is similarly unmissable, if only to admire Michelangelo’s marble statue of ‘David’.
-Take a walk through the Piazza della Signoria, before visiting the famous Duomo cathedral – visitors can even climb to the top of the dome, and, if you make it up the narrow steps, you’ll be treated to some incredible views over Tuscany’s capital.
+It’s one of the most popular attractions in Italy, and with paintings such as Botticelli's ‘The Birth of Venus’ and Caravaggio’s ‘Medusa’ on display, it’s easy to see why.
+The Galleria dell'Accademia is similarly unmissable if only to admire Michelangelo’s marble statue of ‘David’.
+Take a walk through the Piazza Della Signoria, before visiting the venerable Duomo cathedral – visitors can even climb to the top of the dome, and, if you make it up the narrow steps, you’ll be treated to some incredible views over one of Italy's most beautiful cities.
 Plus, with impressive landmarks like the Palazzo Vecchio and Ponte Bridge, you won’t be short of cultural things to do in Florence.